Walnuts During Pregnancy: Benefits And Side Effects

 7. Helps control excess weight gain

 Rich in protein and fiber, walnuts satiate your hunger needs quickly and aid digestive health.
-They will keep you full for a longer period and may also help prevent significant weight gain (9).
+They will keep you full for longer and may also help prevent excessive weight gain, supporting a healthy pregnancy (9).

 8. Source of copper: